2022 Ontario municipal elections: Mayor

-Incumbent mayor Diane Therrien did not for re-election.
+Incumbent mayor Diane Therrien did not for run for re-election.
 Candidates running to replace her include former Liberal MPP Jeff Leal and city councillors Henry Clarke and Stephen Wright.

 Peterborough City Council

 The results for Peterborough City Council are as follows.
 Two councillors are elected from each of the 5 wards.

 Prescott

 Town councillor Gauri Shankar has been acclaimed as mayor of Prescott.

 Prince Edward County

 Mayor

 The results for mayor of Prince Edward County are as follows:

 Quinte West

 Mayor

 The results for mayor of Quinte West and Quinte West City Council were as follows: